Nov 20 2024 /

 Train and prepare your team

-To maximize the potential of accounting automation, you’ll need to get your team up to speed on the new tools you plan to use.
+To maximize the potential of automation in accounting, you’ll need to get your team up to speed on the new tools you plan to use.
+As Marie points out, “Training is fundamental for the success of streamlined and automated processes.
+Employees must understand both the “how” and the “why” behind changes to ensure consistent application.”

 Review and fine-tune processes